-A more comprehensive way to gauge the actual level of tightening is to look at financial market conditions.10 Several researchers have done this and found that the level of financial tightening in the economy is much higher than what the funds rate tells us.
+A more comprehensive way to gauge the actual level of tightening is to look at financial market conditions (see Choi et al. 2022 and the San Francisco Fed's Proxy Funds Rate data page).
+Several researchers have done this and found that the level of financial tightening in the economy is much higher than what the funds rate tells us.
 As the figure shows, this has been true for a while now (Figure 2).
-In fact today, while the funds rate is between 3.75 and 4 percent, financial markets are acting like it is around 6 percent.
+In fact today, while the funds rate is between 3.75 and 4%, financial markets are acting like it is around 6%.